danielelozzi/psytoolkit/README.md

 - Stoet, G. (2010).
 PsyToolkit - A software package for programming psychological experiments using Linux.
 Behavior Research Methods, 42(4), 1096-1104.

-Tests include in this repository are:
+Tests included in this repository are:

 1) Long term memory assessment (SRT)
 - Selective Reminding Test [Buschke, H. (1973).
 Selective reminding for analysis of memory and learning.
 Journal of Verbal